Dishwashers, Electrical, Small Appliances

 Can a dishwasher and garbage disposal run on the same circuit?

-In modern homes, it’s pretty standard to run a dishwasher and garbage disposal on the same circuit.
-Often, electricians will both the disposal and the dishwasher to dual wall switch above the kitchen countertop surfaces; one switch for each appliance.
+Running a dishwasher and garbage disposal on the same circuit is standard in modern homes.
+Electricians will install the disposal and the dishwasher to dual wall switch above the kitchen countertop surfaces, one switch for each appliance.

 Wiring one branch circuit to a double wall switch allows you to create separate circuits for the dishwasher and disposal and operate each independently.

 While it’s always possible to hardwire electrical appliances, it’s recommended that you plug your garbage disposal into a switch-operated garbage disposal outlet.
-Plugging the disposal into an outlet underneath the sink makes it easier to disconnect the disposal and perform maintenance.
+Plugging the disposal into an outlet underneath the sink makes disconnecting the disposal and performing maintenance easier.

-Do outlets under the sink needs GFCI protection?
+Do outlets under the sink need GFCI protection?

 According to the NEC, any outlet within six feet of a sink or other water source requires GFCI protection.
 However, the NEC doesn’t require GFCI protection for garbage disposals.